mavryk-network/mavryk-protocol/src/kernel_sdk/encoding/README.md

-Encodings related to Tezos Smart Rollups.
+Encodings related to Mavryk Smart Rollups.

 Included are types for: